 When the Museum of Modern Art devotes 18,000 square feet of space to about 200 artworks by a single artist, it is effectively arguing that artist belongs in the penthouse of the pantheon of modern art.

-So: Does Willem de Kooning, now receiving the full retrospective treatment from MoMA and curator John Elderfield, merit the star treatment?
+So, does Willem de Kooning, now receiving the full retrospective treatment from MoMA and curator John Elderfield, merit the star treatment?
 You bet.
-“De Kooning: A Retrospective” is a superlative exhibition.
-(Its catalogue is equally fantastic.)
-The show makes an overwhelming case that de Kooning was America’s greatest figurative painter, and that any discussion of the greatest artists of the century — Picasso, Matisse, Pollock, Judd, Warhol — must include him.
+“De Kooning: A Retrospective” and its fantastic catalogue make an overwhelming case that de Kooning was America’s greatest figurative painter, and that any discussion of the greatest artists of the century — Picasso, Matisse, Pollock, Judd, Warhol — must include him.

-Elderfield effectively argues that the case for de Kooning is based on the work he did between the early 1940s and the late 1960s.
-By liberally sprinkling de Kooning’s drawings throughout the first 40-odd years of the exhibition Elderfield suggests that de Kooning’s work on paper stands up to his canvases.
-It does.
+Elderfield’s exhibition rests on two pillars: It effectively argues that the case for de Kooning is based on the work he did between the early 1940s and the late 1960s.
+Then it liberally includes de Kooning’s drawings throughout the first 40-odd years of the exhibition, a suggestion that de Kooning’s work on paper stands up to his canvases.

-One of Elderfield’s best curatorial decisions was to lightly skip through the lesser, later abstract paintings that de Kooning made after the 1960s.
-Those works are typically large so they still occupy several galleries, but ultimately Elderfield offers just 25 paintings from the last 27 years of de Kooning’s life.
-(For the sake of comparison, Elderfield shows about twice that many works from just one peak decade, the 1940s.)
+Elderfield’s decision to lightly skip through the lesser, later abstract paintings that de Kooning made after the 1960s is well-considered.
+The late works eat up square footage — those paintings are typically large so they still occupy several galleries — but ultimately Elderfield offers just 25 paintings from the last 27 years of de Kooning’s life.
+(Elderfield shows about twice that many works from just one peak decade, the 1940s.)

 When he wanted to be, de Kooning was also a top-notch abstract painter.
 The mostly and sometimes entirely black-and-white abstractions de Kooning made in the late 1940s, represented at MoMA by more than two dozen works, are among the finest abstractions ever painted.
 When discussing the greatest American abstraction, de Kooning’s late ’40s painting ranks right up there with Pollock’s drips, Still’s scything canyons, Mark Rothko’s color clouds, Barnett Newman’s cinematic fields, John Marin’s landscape-based watercolors and Richard Diebenkorn’s Ocean Park paintings.
 [Image: de Kooning, Painting, 1948.
 Collection of the Museum of Modern Art.]

-But finding — creating, really — a unified theory that merged one of Europe’s great painting traditions with the innovations beginning to happen in America is what sets de Kooning apart.
-Other artists played on the same field — Still’s Western-landscape-rooted abstractions were motivated in part by the way Rembrandt and Cezanne handled paint and for a time Pollock tried to Americanize European religious painting — but de Kooning took on the broadest European tradition in the most focused way and found a way to tie it to an American vanguard increasingly obsessed with something else (pure abstraction).
+But what really set de Kooning apart was his creation of a unified theory that merged one of Europe’s great painting traditions with the innovations beginning to happen in America.
+Yes, other artists were working on the same problem — Still’s Western-landscape-rooted abstractions were motivated in part by the way Rembrandt and Cezanne handled paint, and for a time Pollock tried to Americanize European religious painting — but de Kooning took on the broadest European tradition in the most focused way and found a way to tie it to an American vanguard increasingly obsessed with something else: pure abstraction.

-De Kooning’s next great painting — his greatest, period — is Woman (1948), the painting that initiated his most intense five-year study of the female figure.
-The 1948-53 series of about a dozen Womans (and the related works on paper) is one of the great bursts in Western art, a remarkable series during which de Kooning synthesized seemingly everything he’d studied until then.
+De Kooning’s next great painting — in fact, his greatest painting, period — is Woman (1948), the painting that initiated his most intense five-year study of the female figure.
+It is part of the 1948-53 series of about a dozen Womans (and the related works on paper) that is one of the great bursts in Western art, a remarkable series during which de Kooning synthesized seemingly everything he’d studied until then.
 Suddenly his figures are no longer serene, instead they’re hard-fought and eventually flattened, scratched, pushed and spread.
 (Later, in the 1960s, they’d be splayed, too.)

 The 1948 Woman, which, like Queen of Hearts, is in the collection of the Hirshhorn, started it all.
 It may be the most underrated painting of the post-war period.
-In large part because ARTnews editor (and later Metropolitan curator) Tom Hess helped make Woman I a publishing-event in the pages of his magazine — and probably because it is at MoMA and the 1948 painting is in Washington – Woman I is more famous.
+In large part because ARTnews editor (and later Metropolitan curator) Tom Hess helped make the later and less revolutionary Woman I a Publishing Event in the pages of his magazine — and probably because it is at MoMA and the 1948 painting is in Washington – Woman I is more famous.
 Most recently, the Hirshhorn Woman was the subject of about one page in Mark Stevens’ and Annalyn Swan’s fantastic 2004 de Kooning biography.
 Woman I received about 20 times as much space.
+No matter, Woman is a much greater work.

 The Hirshhorn Woman marks the debut of the demonic toothy grin that de Kooning would use as a signifier of womanly presence in seemingly abstract canvases such as Excavation and the menacing eye or eyes that would recur on de Kooning’s Womans for years, Picasso’s stare gone expressionist.